-If you know (or you think) that your ancestors were from Pietrabbondante, you could find info about your Italian family at Registrar of Vital Statistics in the City Office or at the parishes.
+If you search your ancestors in Pietrabbondante, Molise, info about your Italian family are stored in the City Office archives or at the parishes.

-Registry offices in Molise and in Isernia province were established in early 1800: it means that you could find information in Pietrabbondante registrar as of that date.
+In towns and villages of Molise and in Isernia province registry offices were established in early 1800: it means that you could find information in Pietrabbondante registrar as of that date.

 So, if your ancestors were in Pietrabbondante in the nineteenth or twentieth century, then you could try to contact the City Office of Pietrabbondante to know more.

 Before to start your genealogy research in Pietrabbondante, we suggest you to read our tips for your search .
-They are useful to search in Abruzzo and in Pietrabbondante too.
+They are useful to search in Molise and in Pietrabbondante too.

 Next picture shows the demographic trends in Pietrabbondante from the Italian Unification (1861) an important info to understand how many people lived there in the past.